|

 artist friend had painted yellow donkeys, red cabooses, and other

+means of transportation.
 And under the glasses—as Alice already knew

 from magazine pictures—was a lonesome puppy.
 Now Jimmy removed the